K-Krishan/codeagent/README.md

 # codeagent
-an AI agent coding buddy that helps you complete tasks.
+An AI agent coding buddy that helps you complete tasks.